What is the Debt Arrangement Scheme?

 If you need a helping hand to get out of debt, DAS could be a suitable option for you.
-Under DAS, you apply for a Debt Payment Plan (DPP) that allows you to pay off your debts free from interest, fees and charges over an extended period of time, ensuring payments are affordable whilst giving you protection against legal action from your creditors and safeguarding your assets, like the family home.
+Under DAS, you apply for a debt payment programme (DPP) that allows you to pay off your debts free from interest, fees and charges over an extended period of time, ensuring payments are affordable whilst giving you protection against legal action from your creditors and safeguarding your assets, like the family home.

 How does DAS work?

-If you choose to enter into a DPP under DAS, the first steps involve your Money Adviser proposing the DPP to your creditors.
+If you choose to enter into a DPP under DAS, the first steps involve your money adviser proposing the DPP to your creditors.
 A DPP under DAS is proposed to creditors in the following way:

-- Proposals are sent to all known creditors giving them 21 days to accept or reject the proposal
+- Proposals are sent to all known creditors giving them 21 days to accept or reject the proposal.

-- If no creditors reject the proposal, then the DPP is approved automatically
+- If no creditors reject the proposal, then the DPP is approved automatically.

-- If creditors reject the proposal and they are owed up to 10% of the total debt, then the DPP application will be automatically approved
+- If creditors reject the proposal and they are owed up to 10% of the total debt, then the DPP application will be automatically approved.

-- If one or more creditors reject the proposal and they are owed more than 10% of the total debt, then the DPP can still be approved if the proposal is judged to be ‘fair and reasonable’ by the DAS Administrator (the Government agency responsible for DAS)
+- If one or more creditors reject the proposal and they are owed more than 10% of the total debt, then the DPP can still be approved if the proposal is judged to be ‘fair and reasonable’ by the DAS Administrator (the Government agency responsible for DAS).

-- If the DPP proposal is not approved, then you have a right of appeal, however, you may need to consider other solutions such as a Protected Trust Deed or bankruptcy
+- If the DPP proposal is not approved, then you have a right of appeal, however, you may need to consider other solutions such as a protected trust deed or bankruptcy.

 Following approval, it is possible that your circumstances may change whilst you are in your DPP, in which case the DPP may be varied to accommodate these changes.
 The steps involved include:

-- Your Money Adviser will prepare an updated DPP proposal and present this to your creditors – the same 10% rule described above applies to a variation of a proposal and the DAS Administrator will apply a ‘fair and reasonable’ test, if required
+- Your Money Adviser will prepare an updated DPP proposal and present this to your creditors – the same 10% rule described above applies to a variation of a proposal and the DAS Administrator will apply a ‘fair and reasonable’ test, if required.

-- If your proposed variation is not approved, then you have a right of appeal, however, you may need to look at other solutions such as a Protected Trust Deed or bankruptcy
+- If your proposed variation is not approved, then you have a right of appeal, however, you may need to look at other solutions such as a protected trust deed or bankruptcy.

 If you experience financial difficulties during the period of your DPP, the following help is available to you:

-- You could be granted a one month payment break, to allow you to pay for an emergency expense – you can have 2 payment breaks in any 12 month rolling period
+- You could be granted a one-month payment break, to allow you to pay for an emergency expense – you can have 2 payment breaks in any 12-month rolling period.

 How long will my DPP last?